emilylaih/Honeypot-Assignment/README.md

 ## Notes

-I had to reinstall the honeypot VM because it didn't recieve much attacks.
+I had to reinstall the honeypot VM because it didn't recieve much attacks and this took the majority of my time to complete this assignment